-What does this mean to my health-related patents?
+[Update: 27 March 2020] What does this mean to my health-related patents?
 The federal government can in the public's interest or in the interest of protecting the state request a compulsory license on inventions relevant to overcome a national epidemic.
 On 27 March 2020, Germany has passed a law by which the federal government increases its competencies in order to overcome an epidemic situation of national scope which would cover the current COVID-19 pandemic.
 Under the new law, the federal government can request from a company to tolerate the use of any of its inventions that cover relevant drugs, medical devices or technology in the public's interest or the interest of protecting the state.
-The patent owner can claim an adequate compensation from the state.

-Yes.
-All pending time limits will be expired ex officio.
+[Update: 20 May 2020] Yes.
 Are there any implications on pending patent, trademark and design registry proceedings in front of the European Patent Office (EPO) or the European Union Intellectual Property Office (EUIPO)?

-On 25 April 2020, the EPO announced that all time limits in proceedings regarding EP and PCT patent applications will be ex officio extended by one month until 4 May 2020.

-On 29 April 2020, the EUIPO has issued another decision following which all currently pending time limits in application and other registry proceedings regarding EU trademarks and EU designs are ex officio extended until 17 May 2020.
-The rationale behind this decision is that the COVID-19 pandemic has disrupted proper communication between parties worldwide and the office.
+On 1 May 2020, the EPO announced that all time limits in proceedings regarding EP and PCT patent applications will be ex officio further extended until 2 June 2020.
+On 15 May 2020, the EUIPO announced that it will not further ex officio extend pending deadlines in application and other registry proceedings regarding EU trademarks and EU designs.
+This means, time limits that previously expired between 9 March 2020 and 17 May 2020 and were extended ex officio to 17 May 2020, will have expired on 18 May 2020 if not individually extended.
+The Office emphasizes that additional extensions are still possible, however, in case of second extensions require an individual case-by-case reasoned request.
 Is there any specific impact in the area of product piracy?
 Some companies in the healthcare industry notice an increase in counterfeiting and fraudulent activities as a result of the COVID-19 pandemic.
 Due to the current lack of urgently needed products such as respiratory masks or disinfectants, there is an increasing risk that fraudsters and counterfeiters use brands of renowned manufacturers of such products to fraudulently offer such products.
 Also in the press, there are already first reports of seizures of counterfeit COVID-19 test kits (see following article).
 Trademark owners from potentially affected industries should monitor the market more closely and, for example, set up a domain monitoring since fraudsters often register domains using the trademarks or corporate logos of the original manufacturers to make their offer appear legitimate.